-Community Mediation is available to a broad spectrum of people and organizations, including workplaces, small claims court, schools, neighbors, landlords, tenants, and businesses.
+Community Mediation is available to a broad spectrum of people and organizations, including workplaces, small claims court, schools, businesses, and disputes between neighbors and tenants.

 Intended to allow parents to build a self-determined plan for custody and/or visitation rights for their child(ren).
 For parents struggling with issues around custody and visitation rights.